 The present analysis can be seen as a follow-up of work done previously by Foster (1977), Ahrens (1987), Vidal (1995) and Burcharth (2003).
 Some of van der Meer's tests (1992) and Ota's test reported by Kobayashi (2013) and a few more scale model tests are also taken into account in the present analysis.
-The goal of this study was to find some simple relationship between the governing parameters (water depth, structure height, stone size) and the equilibrium position of the crest of rubble mound breakwaters subject to long-term wave attack in breaking wave conditions.
+The goal of this study was to find a simple relationship between the governing parameters (water depth, structure height, stone size) and the equilibrium position of the rubble crest of mound breakwaters subject to long-term wave attack in breaking wave conditions.

 Figure 2